-For the first one, the Jakarta EE Platform specification mandates support for the "java: " naming context in all profiles.
+For the first one, the Jakarta EE Platform specification mandates support for the "java:" naming context in all profiles.
 Consequently, Web Profile products must support it.
-For a similar reason, all Web Profile 8 products must support the Java[TM] Platform, Standard Edition 8 API.
+For a similar reason, all Web Profile 9 APIs must support the JavaTM Platform, Standard Edition 8 API, and all Web Profile 9 products must run on JavaTM Platform, Standard Edition 8 runtime.